z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 ### z80

-Contains the assembly language interface to the maths library.
+Contains the assembly language implementation of the maths library.
 This includes the maths functions expected by the C11 standard and various low level functions necessary to implement a complete float package accessible from assembly language.
-These functions are the intrinsic math32 functions.
+These functions are the intrinsic `math32` functions.

+### c

+Contains the trigonometric, logarithmic, power and other functions implemented in C. Currently, compiled versions of these functions are prepared and saved in `c/asm` to be assembled and built as required.

-### sdcc/sccz80
+### c/sdcc and c/sccz80

-Contains the sdcc and the sccz80 C compiler interface and is implemented using the assembly language interface in the z80 directory.
-Float conversion between the math32 format and the format expected by sdcc and sccz80 occurs here.
+Contains the zsdcc and the sccz80 C compiler interface and is implemented using the assembly language interface in the z80 directory.
+Float conversion between the math32 IEEE-754 format and the format expected by zsdcc and sccz80 occurs here.

 ### lm32

-Glue that connects the compilers and standard assembly interface to the math32 library.
+Glue that connects the compilers and standard assembly interface to the `math32` library.
 The purpose is to define aliases that connect the standard names to the math32 specific names.
-These functions make up the z88dk m32 maths library that is linked against on the compile line (as in `-lmath32` or `-lmath32_fast`).
+These functions make up the complete z88dk `math32` maths library that is linked against on the compile line (as in `-lmath32` or `-lmath32_fast`) or for the z180 and z80-zxn (`-lmath32_z180` or `-lmath32_zxn`).

 ## Function Discussion